Gift Icon

 a red tractor positioned on a train

-• Inspecting the trailer or truck’s hauling capacity.
-The following step is to check the state of the vehicles you’ll use for transport.
+• I was inspecting the trailer or truck’s hauling capacity.
+The following step is to check the state of the vehicles you’ll use for the carrier.
 The following parts must be inspected:

 • Tires.
 You should check the tires’ condition and pressure.
 If one of the truck’s tires is weak, it will quickly lose air due to the huge load pressing down on it.